Synternet/syntropy-devops-integrations/ipfs-terraform-ansible/README.md

 Testing my interplanetary filesystem
 ```

-So, we can see that our file is accessible from a different IPFS, and thus across the entire swarm.
+So, we can see that our file is accessible from a different IPFS node, and thus across the entire swarm.
 The final step is to access the file in a browser via our gateway.

 # Access the private IPFS gateway